Oghma-Infinium/Fahluaan/README.md

 > - Uncheck `Complex Grass Collision`
 > - Uncheck `Complex Grass`

-# Removing the Modlist
+## Removing the Modlist
 Simply delete the folder.
-Congratulations, you have uninstalled Arisen.
+Congratulations, you have uninstalled Fahluaan.

-# Contact
+## Contact

 Please check the [FAQ](NEEDS LINK) first if you have any issues. **PLEASE DO NOT DM ME ON DISCORD.** If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.

-# Credits and Thanks
+## Credits and Thanks

 - _YOU_ for reading this.
 - Bingus for ENB tweaking, asset editing, mod page screenshots, and branding art for Arisen (Logo, Banner, and Splash).